 02 of 10

 Avoid offensive comments in your email.
 This includes racist, sexist, or negative remarks about another person or company.
 If you receive an offensive email, don’t reply or forward it to anyone.
-Never use email to say anything that can be misconstrued to your boss.
+Never use email to say anything that can be misconstrued or misinterpreted if it gets back to your boss.

 03 of 10